wundergraph/cosmo/rfc/custom-modules-v1.md

 ## Custom service integration

 This module integrates with Redis to cache responses from subgraphs.
+Useful for very specific use cases where caching is required.

 ```go
 type MyModule struct{